kindone/python-proptest/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in PyPropTest, please report it responsibly:
+If you discover a security vulnerability in python-proptest, please report it responsibly:

 ### How to Report